huggingface/text-generation-inference/docs/source/conceptual/guidance.md

 A grammar can be defined using Pydantic models, JSON schema, or regular expressions.
 The AI will then generate a response that conforms to the specified grammar.

 > Note: A grammar must compile to a intermediate representation to constrain the output.
-Grammar compliation is a computationally expensive and may take a few seconds to complete on the first request.
+Grammar compilation is a computationally expensive and may take a few seconds to complete on the first request.
 Subsequent requests will use the cached grammar and will be much faster.

 ### Constrain with Pydantic